 It is the policy of Niagara University to restrict the use of its name and logos to formally authorized users.
 In-house, the GC's Office works with faculty members to ensure that names and web addresses developed for community initiatives and research partnerships are viable marks suitable for federal protection.

 The GC is available to consult with faculty generating patentable inventions and works to ensure inventors on campus are aware of the legal aspects of innovation.

 The Family Education Rights Privacy Act, which controls the manner in which education records are maintained and, on a very limited basis, disclosed.

 Per FERPA, while education records may only be released under limited circumstances, certain "Directory Information" may be disclosed as necessary.
 Niagara University has designated certain information contained in the education records of its students as “Directory Information”: student’s name, address, telephone listing, electronic mail address, date and place of birth, photographs, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status (e.g. full-time or part-time; undergraduate or graduate), degrees, honors and awards received, and the most recent previous education agency or institution attended.
 Campus security records are also exempted.

 Further information on Niagara University's compliance with FERPA, including the university's mandated annual notification policy, can be found at the Records Office.
 Since fall 2007, using a tool developed by a team from the NU Records, General Counsel, Advisement, and IT offices, NU students have been able to manage their privacy settings electronically.

-Recent guidance from the Department of Education about balancing privacy considerations and campus safety, including materials for parents and students, can be reached from here.
+Recent guidance from the Department of Education about balancing privacy considerations and campus safety, including materials for parents and students.